LTUC/amman-dotnet-401d2/Curriculum/Class04/FACILITATOR.md

 1. Structs (optional lecture)
 1. Properties.md

+The Lab will require some knowledge on multi-dimensional arrays and potentially Jagged Arrays.

 ## What changed from yesterday?
 - nothing.
 We are switiching gears to OOP principles.